SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 # Connecting SAP HANA Cloud with Microsoft Azure Data Services

 In this exercise we will setup connection between SAP HANA Cloud and Microsoft Azure Data Explorer.
+There's quite some stuff that can go wrong, so watch out for the [troubleshooting section](#troubleshooting).

 ## Problems
 > If you have any issues with the exercises, don't hesitate to open a question in the openSAP Discussion forum for this course.
 Provide the exact step number: "Week4Unit3, Step 1.1: Command cannot be executed.
 My expected result was [...], my actual result was [...]".
 Logs, etc. are always highly appreciated.